pranavrai070/LMS/README.md

 APIs for group projects and peer-to-peer interaction.
 Content Repository Module:

+run the command in terminal : python manage.py runserver if you want to run the server on a specific port the just write : python manage.py runserver 9005 9005 is your port

 Django models for storing and organizing educational resources.
 APIs for searching, categorization, and accessing resources.